Meet Aarhus – the City of Smiles

 An active city by the sea

-Aarhus is surrounded by forests, beaches and water – all within walking distance.
-In the heart of the city, you will find parks and green oases everywhere, which are perfect spots for quiet relaxation.The Greenhouses in the Botanical Garden, Marselisborg Memorial Park, the University Park, or the Town Hall Park are just a few of the great city oases, which are definitely worth a visit, and where the people of Aarhus go to relax as well.
+Aarhus is a waterfront city surrounded by ancient beech forests – all within walking distance of the city centre.
+In the heart of the city, you will find parks and green oases everywhere - perfect spots for quiet relaxation.The greenhouses in the Botanical Garden, Marselisborg Memorial Park, the University Park andthe Town Hall Park are just a few of the great city oases which are definitely worth a visit, and where you’ll meet the locals relaxing as well.

-Aarhus – now a Michelin city
+Aarhus –a Michelin city

 ARoS Aarhus Art Museum